kartgoel/HydraDocumentation/docs/help.rst

 Help
 ===============

-This file contains classes that are referenced later on in html files for formatting purposes.
+This file contains classes that are referenced later on in HTML files for formatting purposes.

 .modal
 ---------